Contents

 Tutorial: Building Bookshelf

-Part I -- Getting Started
+Part I -- Building the Domain

 - 1. Your First Aggregate -- Create the foundation with a working Book aggregate.